cornifex/url_shortener/README.md

 INTRODUCTION
 ------------

-The UT Url Shortener module is a one-stop solution for shortening URLs via your Drupal site.
+The Url Shortener module is a one-stop solution for shortening URLs via your Drupal site.

 REQUIREMENTS